jahzlariosa/pantheon-symlink-generator/README.md

 # Disclaimer
-This is not an official Pantheon Script, Use it at your own risk
+This is not an official Pantheon Script.

-# Future Plans
-Converting this script into a plugin/module

 # How to use
 * Download PSG from [Releases](https://github.com/jahzlariosa/pantheon-symlink-generator/releases)